justcoded/just-responsive-images/readme.txt

 To upgrade remove the old plugin folder.
 After than follow the installation steps 1-2.

 == Changelog ==
+= Version 1.6.3 - 9 August 2018 =
+    * Fix background usage if no other options specified.
 = Version 1.6.2 - 3 July 2018 =
     * Fix dev mode dummy images with sizes set in DB but missing on file system.
 = Version 1.6.1 - 28 June 2018 =